andygock/dh-api/README.md

 	php dh-api.php --list > list.txt

-Edit list.txt and add or delete filters as required:
+Edit `list.txt` and add or delete filters as required.

 Sync the file to the server, first, do a dry run to see what changes would be made